submariner-io/enhancements/submariner/OVN-Interconnect.md

 priority            : 20000
 ```

-* gateway node/same zone node : In the gateway node route agent adds a route, if it does not exist, to send the traffic coming from other
+* gateway node/same zone node : Route agent running on the Gateway node, programs a route in the ovn-cluster-router, to route
-  zones which is destined to remote cluster IP range to the ovn-k8s-mp0 interface IP.
-It checks if the rule already exists to prevent duplicate
+  the traffic coming from other zones destined to remote cluster IP range via the ovn-k8s-mp0 interface IP.
+It checks if the
-  update.
+  rule already exists to prevent duplicate update.

 ```bash
 _uuid               : d55185d8-3732-45c1-ae90-4a7f8cd191f7